NotePlan/plugins/Readme.md

 # NotePlan Plugins

-This is the initial repository for [NotePlan app](https://noteplan.co/) plugins, available from release v3.0.22 (Mac & iOS).

-The plugins work through [Command Bar Plugins](https://help.noteplan.co/article/65-commandbar-plugins) for example:
+## Overview
+NotePlan Plugins provides an extensive API for extending default editing and task management.
+Each plugin can be invoked using the
+[NotePlan Command Bar](https://help.noteplan.co/article/65-commandbar-plugins) or by entering any of available commands directly in the editor by entering `/command` (NotePlan will auto update the list of possible commands as you type)

 ![](https://d33v4339jhl8k0.cloudfront.net/docs/assets/6081f7f4c9133261f23f4b41/images/608c5886f8c0ef2d98df845c/file-fLVrMGjoZr.png)

+## Plugin Information
-If you are a user and have plugin ideas, [submit them here](https://feedback.noteplan.co/plugins-scripting) or ask in the [NotePlan Discord community](https://discord.gg/D4268MT)'s `#plugin-ideas` channel.
+If you have an idea for a plugin, [submit them here](https://feedback.noteplan.co/plugins-scripting) or inquire in the [NotePlan Discord community](https://discord.gg/D4268MT)'s `#plugin-ideas` channel.

 If you are a developer and want to contribute and build your plugins, see the [plugin writing documentation](https://help.noteplan.co/article/67-create-command-bar-plugins) and discuss this with other developers on [Discord](https://discord.gg/D4268MT) `#plugin-dev` channel.
 Your might want to consult this [good modern JavaScript tutorial](https://javascript.info/).

-More instructions below:
-### Set up Repo and Tools
+### Getting Started with Plugin Development

 1. Clone this repository
-2. Make sure you have a recent version of `node` and `npm` installed. `brew install node` should do the trick.
+2. Make sure you have a recent version of `node` and `npm` installed (if you need to install node, `brew install node` is the quickest method, your can following instructions on [node website](https://nodejs.org/en/download/)).
-3. Run `npm install` from the root of your local GitHub repository for `noteplan/plugins`.
-This will install all the dependencies.
-This includes setting up [eslint](https://eslint.org/) (for checking code conventions), [flow](https://flow.org/) (for type checking), [babel](https://babeljs.io/) (a JS compiler), and [rollup](https://rollupjs.org/guide/en/) (for bundling multiple source files into a single release).
-Each have their own configuration files in the root; they can be overridden if needed by placing a more specific config file in the respective plugin's folders.
+3. Run `npm run init` from the root of your local GitHub repository for `NotPlan/plugins`.
+This will install the necessary npm dependencies and initialize your plugin working directory, including:
+4.
+ - Configure `eslint` [eslint](https://eslint.org/) (for checking code conventions)
+ - Configure `flow` [flow](https://flow.org/) (for type checking)
+ - Configure `babel` [babel](https://babeljs.io/) (a JS compiler)
+ - Configure `rollup` [rollup](https://rollupjs.org/guide/en/) (for bundling multiple source files into a single release).

+Each of these tools have their own configuration files at the root directory (e.g., `.flowconfig` or `.eslintrc`)

+Note: Each of these configuration files can be overridden if needed by placing a project specific configuration file in you project plugin, however, for consistency with other NotePlan plugins, we encourage to use the defaults wherever possible.

+### Creating your first NotePlan Plugin
+Using the NotePlan CLI, perform the following:

+1. Run `noteplan-cli plugin:create`
+	- Answer the prompt questions (or supply all the necessary options from command line (see `noteplan-cli plugin:create --help` for details)

+2. Run `noteplan-cli plugin:info` to see a list of all available commands across all existing NotePlan plugins.
+3. Run `noteplan-cli plugin:info --check <name>` to see if your plugin command is available
-4. Run `npm run autowatch` from a terminal in the GitHub root folder.
-The first time you run the script it will ask you for the full path to your live Plugins folder, and if you provide it, it will automatically copy the final js file and the plugin.json file in there automatically.
+4. Run `npm run autowatch` from the root directory to build your plugin.
+5. After you have built all plugins, you can use the alternate command `npm run autowatch <plugin_name>`

+### Github Installation
+If you don't have github `gh` installed, you will need to complete installation before you can continue with preparing your plugin for publishing to the `NotePlan/plugins` repository (the same repository where you performed clone above)

-5. Install GitHub command line tools `gh` and authorise it for future use:
+Install GitHub command line tools `gh` and authorize it for future use:

    ```
    > brew install gh
    > gh auth login
-   Github.com > HTTPS > Yes Credentials > Login with web browser
+   	  [ Github.com > HTTPS > Yes Credentials > Login with web browser ]
-   Enter (copy OTP code from command line)
+      [ Enter (copy OTP code from command line) ]
-   [Paste OTP code in browser window]
+      [ Paste OTP code in browser window ]
    ```

-6. If you want to create a new plugin, an easy way is to copy the `np.plugin-flow-skeleton` folder and rename it per the instructions in the readme (here's where you'll create your plugin)
-7. Now get your IDE set up per the instructions below (Editor Setup)
-### Developer Automation Commands
+### Common Development Commands
 These are the most common commands you will use while developing:

-1. **`npm run autowatch` from the root of your local GitHub `NotePlan/plugins` repo and your multi-file JS plugins will be compiled for you and copied from your repository directory to your Plugins folder in the running NotePlan data directory for testing**.
-Not only that but it will then continue to _watch_ the folder and re-compile every time you save changes to a Javascript file.
-NB: by default, `autowatch` (without any other arguments) command will rebuild _all_ plugins just in case shared files affect another plugin.
+1. **`npm run autowatch` from the root of your local GitHub `NotePlan/plugins` repository and your multi-file JS plugins will be compiled for you and copied from your repository directory to your Plugins folder in the running NotePlan data directory for testing**.
+	- The watcher will remain running, _watching_ the NotePlan directory and re-compile whenever changes have been made to your `<your_plugin>/src` JavaScript files.

+#### File Watcher
+The default watch command `npm run autowatch` (without any other arguments) command will rebuild _all_ plugins just in case shared files affect another plugin.
 If you want to focus autowatch on a subset of plugins, you can pass the plugin folder name to autowatch like so:

    `npm run autowatch dwertheimer.TaskAutomations`

-Note: by default, for compatibility with older Macs, the plugins are transpiled into ES5 Javascript before they are copied to the Plugins folder.
-This works great, but if you want to try to debug in the [Javascript debugger](https://help.noteplan.co/article/103-debugging-plugins), the transpiled code won't match your code.
-So for [Javascript debugging](https://help.noteplan.co/article/103-debugging-plugins) purposes, use this command instead:
+For compatibility with older Macs, the plugins are transpiled into a single `scripts.js` file before they are copied to the NotePlan Plugins folder.

+#### Using NotePlan Debugger
+If you need to use your IDE JavaScript Debugger This works great, but if you want to try to debug in the [Javascript debugger](https://help.noteplan.co/article/103-debugging-plugins) you can use the following watching syntax:

    `npm run autowatch dwertheimer.TaskAutomations -- -debug`

-That will bundle your code together into one script.js file but will not transpile it to ES5.
+That will bundle your code together into one `script.js` file, but will not transpile it to ES5.

 Then, when you are done debugging, build the plugin properly for release using the non-debug version above.

+### Creating Pull Request to NotePlan Public Repository
-2. If you have write permissions on the repository and want to release the plugin for all Noteplan users to see, run **`npm run release "<plugin folder name>"`** (e.g. `npm run release "jgclark.DailyJournal"`) which will do all the work necessary to create/update a release in GitHub for the plugin.
-This will then automatically be available to all NotePlan users from the Plugins preference pane.
+1. Once you have necessary permissions to the repository and want to release the plugin for all NotePlan users, create a [Pull Request] (https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

-Note: The `autowatch` command is typically the only one you will need to use, especially if you use an IDE (e.g. VSCode) that does typechecking.

-However, the following ones may be needed at times:
+### Frequently Used Commands
+The common script you will run `npm run autowatch` however, you may need to use any of the following

+- `noteplan-cli plugin:info --check <name>` to check if you desired command name is in use by any other NotPlan Plugins
 - `npm run build`: Will build all the plugins into single files (where needed)
 - `npm run watch`: Will watch *all* files for changes and automatically compile them into single javascript files (where needed)
 - `npm run typecheck`: Will typecheck all the javascript files with `Flow`.
 Only files with a `// @flow` comment are checked.
-- `npm run fix`: Will lint and autoformat
+- `npm run fix`: Will lint and auto-format
 - `npm run test`: Will lint and typecheck all Javascript files and report, but not fix anything
 - `npm run lint`: Will run ESlint on the entire repo
 - `npm run lint-fix`: Will run ESlint on the entire repo and fix whatever it can automatically fix
-- `npm run format`: Will autoformat all Javascript files.
+- `npm run format`: Will auto-format all Javascript files.
 - `gh release delete <release name>`: Will delete the release from the repository, so making it unavailable in NotePlan as well.
 (Though it won't remove it from anyone who has already downloaded it.)

 ## Editor Setup

 Use the setup guide for your preferred editor (we prefer Visual Studio Code), and then read the section on Working with Multiple Files.